symfony/symfony-docs/components/property_access/introduction.rst

     echo $accessor->getValue($person, 'first_name'); // 'Wouter'

-Using hassers/issers
+Using Hassers/Issers
 ~~~~~~~~~~~~~~~~~~~~

 And it doesn't even stop there.
 If there is no getter found, the accessor will
-look for a isser or hasser.
+look for an isser or hasser.
 This method is created using the same way as
 getters, this means that you can do something like this::

     // ...